 A New Year’s Resolution

 When setting up my blogging goals for 2013, I wanted to do something different here at This Mama Cooks!
 On a Diet.
 So I decided to share some of Hugh’s healthier and more practical recipes with you this year.
-I’ll be cooking at least one recipe a month from A New Turn in the South and sharing it here.
+I’ll be cooking up some recipes from A New Turn in the South and sharing it here.
 I hope you enjoy it!

 The first food I decided to tackle was collard greens since I had bought a large two pound bag of the stuff on sale, and needed to cook it up pronto!
 I’d made Tangy Collard Greens at Thanksgiving, and while my husband and I liked them, the kids thought they were too bitter.
 Well, after reading Hugh’s recipe I had the solution – add something sweet!
 He recommends sorghum or maple syrup.
 I used maple syrup since that’s what I had on hand, but I bet agave syrup would work, too.